 Supplies should be available to your staff and clients to promote hygiene and cleanliness.
 This includes alcohol-based hand sanitizer with at least 60% alcohol, disposable masks and gloves, disinfectants, sinks for hand washing with hot and cold water, paper towels, and a no-contact trash can.

 It might be best to start screening clients before they can come into your establishment.
 No-contact thermometers, like a forehead thermometer, are best for this.
 If you have to use a thermometer that makes contact, don’t use it without changing the disposable guard or disinfecting it first.

 Clients should be limited in how many people they can bring with them, and all clients should be required to wear a face mask.
 Walk-ins should be prohibited and clients should be required to make an appointment ahead of time.
 Ask your clients to call ahead and cancel or reschedule if they start to experience any of the common COVID-19 symptoms listed above.
 These new Covid-19 safety protocols will keep you and your clients safe.

 Massage Therapy Services and School at Hands On Approach

+Keep yourself and others safe with these new Covid-19 safety protocols.
 Whether you’re looking for a great massage therapist or studying to become one, you’re sure to find what you need at Hands On Approach.
 We offer top-notch massage therapy from experienced, licensed therapists, as well as a school for anyone looking to get licensed.
 Relax with a soothing massage or further your career at our quality massage school.
-Visit our website to schedule a massage or enroll at Hands On Approach today!
+Contact us or visit our website to schedule a massage or enroll at Hands On Approach today!